BugliL/ECMAScript-Playground/README.md

-# ECMAScript 6 Playground
+# ECMAScript Playground

-Repository to learn and play with ES6
+Repository to learn and play with ES6 and beyond